-Students in the post-baccalaureate computer science minor program are not considered certificate students for purposes of financial aid and as such are not eligible to apply for federal funds.
+Students in the post-baccalaureate program are not considered certificate students for purposes of financial aid and as such are not eligible to apply for federal funds.
 Alternative loans may be available.
 For more information, please visit the Student Financial Services website.

 Program of Study

-The Computer Science Minor program requires five Tufts courses.
-The minor program can be completed in as few as three semesters, or can be pursued on a more long-term basis, taking only one course at a time.
+The Computer Science post-baccalaureate program requires five Tufts courses.
+The program can be completed in as few as three semesters, or can be pursued on a more long-term basis, taking only one course at a time.
 Completion of the program requires grades of B- or better in all courses.

 - COMP 15 Data Structures (4 SHUs),

 - Choose two:

-- COMP 40 Computer Architecture and Assembly Language Programming (5 credits)
+- COMP 40 Computer Architecture and Assembly Language Programming (5 SHUs)

 - COMP 105 Programming Languages** (5 SHUs)